Bounded Littlewood identities: Outline

-Section~\ref{Sec_Apps} contains applications of the results of Section~\ref{Sec_Bounded}.
-First we show how bounded Littlewood identities give rise to combinatorial formulas for characters of affine Lie algebras, such as Theorem~\ref{Thm_twistedA}.
-This provides an alternative to the recent approach of Bartlett and the second author based on the $\C_n$ Bailey lemma \cite{BW13}.
-As a second application we follow recent ideas of Griffin \emph{et al.} \cite{GOW14} and apply the combinatorial character identities to prove new Rogers--Ramanujan identities for the affine Lie algebras $\B_n^{(1)},\A_{2n-1}^{(2)},\A_{2n}^{(2)}$ and $\D_{n+1}^{(2)}$.
-The Rogers--Ramanujan identity for $\B_n^{(1)}$, given in Theorem~\ref{Thm_RR-B} and Remark~\ref{Remark_Bressoud}, generalise Bressoud's even modulus analogues of the celebrated Andrews--Gordon identities.
-Finally, by appropriately specialising bounded Littlewood identities for Macdonald polynomials, we prove new transformation formulas for multivariable basic hypergeometric series of Kaneko--Macdonald-type \cite{Kaneko96,Macdonald13}.
+Chapter~\ref{Ch_Apps} contains applications of the main results of Chapter~\ref{Ch_Bounded}.
+First, in Section~\ref{Sec_Plane-partitions}, we show that in the classical limit our approach to bounded Littlewood identities implies that MacMahon's formula \eqref{Eq_MacMahon} is a consequence of the well-known fact that $\big(\mathrm{GL}(n,\mathbb{R}),\mathrm{O}(n)\big)$ forms a Gelfand pair.
+Then, in Section~\ref{Sec_char}, we show how our bounded Littlewood identities for Hall--Littlewood polynomials give rise to combinatorial formulas for characters of affine Lie algebras, such as Theorem~\ref{Thm_twistedA}.
+This provides an alternative to the recent approach of Bartlett and the second author based on the $\mathrm{C}_n$ Bailey lemma \cite{BW13}.
+In Section~\ref{Sec_RR} we follow recent ideas of Griffin et al.~\cite{GOW14} and apply the combinatorial character identities to prove new Rogers--Ramanujan identities for the affine Lie algebras $\mathrm{B}_n^{(1)},\mathrm{A}_{2n-1}^{(2)},\mathrm{A}_{2n}^{(2)}$ and $\mathrm{D}_{n+1}^{(2)}$.
+The Rogers--Ramanujan identities for $\mathrm{B}_n^{(1)}$, given in Theorem~\ref{Thm_RR-B} and Remark~\ref{Remark_Bressoud}, generalise Bressoud's well-known Rogers--Ramanujan identities for even moduli \cite{Bressoud80a,Bressoud80b} to arbitrary rank $n$.
+As a final application, in Section~\ref{Sec_KM} we show that after principal specialisation our bounded $q,t$-Littlewood identities give rise to new transformation formulas for basic hypergeometric series of Kaneko--Macdonald-type \cite{Kaneko96,Macdonald13}.

-We conclude with an appendix containing some technical lemmas pertaining to the Weyl--Kac formula.
+Finally, in Chapter~\ref{Ch_Open}, we discuss a number of open problems arising from our work, including several conjectures.

-\textbf{Acknowledgements.} We thank Michael Schlosser, Hjalmar Rosengren and Jasper Stokman for helpful discussions on hypergeometric function, Macdonald identities and Macdonald--Koornwinder polynomials.
-We thank Richard Stanley for pointing out the paper \cite{Schur18} by Schur.
+We conclude our paper with two appendices.
+Appendix~\ref{App_A} contains some technical lemmas related to the Weyl--Kac character formula, needed in Sections~\ref{Sec_char} and \ref{Sec_RR}.
+In Appendix~\ref{App_B} we review the known connection between elliptic Selberg integrals and multiple basic hypergeometric series, and use this to prove a number of nonterminating quadratic transformation formulas for such series stated in Section~\ref{Sec_KM}.

-\section{Macdonald--Koornwinder theory}
+\chapter{Macdonald--Koornwinder theory}